Citation, DOI & article data

 Adenosine is a vasodilating agent, which acts on the vascular smooth muscle surface and leads to vasodilation and a considerable increased vascular flow.

+NB: This article aims to give a summarized description of adenosine.
 For detailed and exact information please refer to the information and direction for use or package insert from the pharmaceutical company.

 It is commonly used for diagnostic purposes in cardiac stress testing and will accentuate the difference between the normal coronary arteries, which dilate under adenosine administration, and coronary stenoses, which remain fixed and cannot dilate any further 1-3.